Environmental

 Historical Influences and the Role of Traditional Land Rights

-in Madagascar: Legality Versus Legitimacy
+in Madagascar: Legality Versus Legitimacy (1998)

-at the International Conference on Land Tenure in the Developing
+Conference on Land Tenure in the Developing World, Cape Town, South

-World, Cape Town, South Africa; and subsequently updated versions
+Africa; and subsequently updated versions for The World Bank, World

-for The World Bank, World Wildlife Fund (WWF) and the National Land
+Wildlife Fund (WWF) and the National Land Tenure Conference in Madagascar.

-Environmental Impact of Intensive Livestock Farming in Madagascar
+Environmental Impact of Intensive Livestock Farming, Madagascar

 Mission Française de Coopération and Petite Maison de l’Elevage.

-1998.
 The research paper was presented at an international conference.

 The paper addressed the environmental and economic consequences